 The whole thing is a cosmic joke, where even Maya is Maya, but because we take ourselves seriously, we take the rest of the illusion seriously.
 Body, mind and world arise simultaneously.

-If you’re lying to yourself, a teacher could try and confront the lies they perceive, but you maintain them in order to keep existing as a seemingly separate self (a long lasting independent entity in a world).
+If you’re lying to yourself, a teacher could try and confront the lies they perceive, but you maintain them in order to keep existing as a seemingly separate self (a long lasting independent entity, along with a world created at the same time).
 It’s your choice to keep maintaining that maze of lies, the fortress of small mind, using energy to keep trying to keep alive a false, discontinuous seeming thing, a person, an image, a self.
 What doesn’t exist needs your support, so therefore it’s only your taking away that support that will allow it to collapse.
 They could chip away at it, but only you could stop it’s morphing into new forms, new defenses and mirages that we commonly call “ego”.
 Ego is made of thinking, and so to the ego to stop thinking is to die.
 Therefore this fear of death keeps it re-membering itself.
 Occasionally we may have moments of self-forgetting, in which we feel free of ego, unencumbered by the little self, selfless and free, out of our own way.
 We experience boundless freedom and uncaused happiness, undeserved unconditional love, bliss, beauty… But then the habit, the unconscious drive kicks in, and the open system closes down again.
 Lies beget lies in an endless circle of repetitions, until they stop repeating themselves, the mind slows down, and eventually stops.
 What does not exist cannot [seem to] exist forever, let alone at all.
 Yes, it has to be left alone, eventually.
 Then the All-one triumphs, since it always was triumphal to begin with.
 Winners and losers was an imagined game

 Enlightenment Doesn’t Exist